See Related Pages

 When is pollen allergy season?

 Trees are the first plants to begin their mating process (which, after all, is what pollen is all about), releasing their pollen in late winter and early spring.
-Oak, maple and birch are among the most common tree allergens in the U.S., as well as evergreens such as cedar and juniper.
+Common tree allergens include:

-They’ll be followed by grasses in late spring and summer and by weeds, especially the potent ragweed, in late summer and fall.
+Trees are followed by grasses in late spring and summer and by weeds, especially the potent ragweed, in late summer and fall.
+Common weeds which can cause seasonal allergies in the fall include:

 What are the points to know about pollen?